IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * 0x01 - TSS violation.

 The remainder of the FlexRay Frame is described by section 8 "Frame Format" of {{ISO-17458-2}}.
 The frame CRC is not included.
-Frames may be truncated at an arbitrary point if an error occurs.
+Frames might be truncated at an arbitrary point if an error occurs.

 The payload of a FlexRay Symbol packet has the structure